 The crust is a breeze to make.
 No fancy pie doughs here.
 Just a buttery graham cracker crust that comes together in one bowl.
-Bonus- you get to use your hands to mix it all together (no pressure).
-Need some other tropical inspiration?
-Try my Easy Mango Banana Smoothie.
+Bonus- you get to use your hands to mix it all (no pressure).

 Ingredients